phwl/elec3607-lab/labs/lab2-si5351/README.md

        reg177 = 0xAC
 7. Enable outputs with OEB control in register 3.

 Use ClockBuilder Desktop to generate an include file similar to the above but for a 7.0386 MHz square wave output.
-Modify the userspace driver so it generates a 7.0386 MHz square wave output on CLK0 and CLK1.
+Modify the userspace driver so it incoporates the abovementioned Programming Procedure and generates a 7.0386 MHz square wave output on CLK0 and CLK1.
 Capture the output waveforms using an oscilloscope and record the frequency measured.

-Finally, we wish to have the inphase (I) clock (CLK0) lagging the quadrature (Q) clock (CLK1) by 90 degrees (or 1/4 cycle).
+Actually, we wish to have the inphase (I) clock (CLK0) lagging the quadrature (Q) clock (CLK1) by 90 degrees (or 1/4 cycle).
 We can do this by setting the CLK1_PHOFF register to the appropriate value.
 Make this change and capture the output waveform again.